 We will use funnel plots for information about possible publication bias (Higgins & Green, 2011).
 However, asymmetric funnel plots are not necessarily caused by publication bias (and publication bias does not necessarily cause asymmetry in a funnel plot).
 If asymmetry is present, we will consider possible reasons for this.
-We will also use Egger's test, and test whether published studies have different effect sizes from unpublished ones.
+We will also use Egger's test, and test whether published studies have different effect sizes compared to unpublished studies.